-The Company did not take any other measures or execute other legal acts on behalf of or at the instigation of related parties in the 2019 accounting period that related to assets in excess of 10% of the Company's equity as determined by the latest financial statements.
-The Company's governing body declares that it has prepared this report with due professional care and that the information disclosed herein is su icient, correct and complete.
-In keeping with its statutory obligations, the Company will issue an Annual Report and the present Company Report on Related-party Transactions will be an integral part thereof.
+The Company did not take any measures or execute other legal acts on behalf of or at the instigation of related parties in the 2020 accounting period in respect of assets exceeding 10% of the Company's equity as determined by the latest financial statements.
+The Company's governing body declares that it has prepared this report with due professional care and that the information disclosed herein is sufficient, correct and complete.
+In keeping with its statutory obligations, the Company will publish an Annual Report, of which this Company Report on Related-party Transactions will be an integral part.

-Prague, 30 March 2020
+Prague, 29 March 2021